ProfLehman/cs111_spring_2026/topics/exam2/files_command_line/CS111_File_Manager_Command_Line_Lab.md

 * Paths
 * Right-click or Command-click on a file to see properties such as file size and date created

+# Part 1 - Using the File Manager

-# Part 2.
-Extract the Sample Files
+## 1. Extract the Sample Files

 1. Download [`cs111_files.zip`](cs111_files.zip)
 2. Move it to your **Documents** folder